Brazilian Navy Nuclear Program: Intramilitary debate

-In Brazilian military thought, scientific and technological mastery of the nuclear field is considered essential for security and development—a binomial typical of the doctrine of the Superior War College.
-On the development side, strategists are even favorable to peaceful uses, such as the design and construction of nuclear power plants and the production of their fuel.
-On the security side would be the more controversial uses, such as nuclear propulsion.
+In Brazilian military thought, scientific and technological mastery of the nuclear field is considered essential for security and development—a pairing typical of War College doctrine.
+On the development side, strategists are favorable to peaceful uses, such as the design and construction of nuclear power plants and the production of their fuel.
+More controversial uses, such as nuclear propulsion, would be on the security side.
 Such technologies would not be transferred by the few countries that dominate them—what some authors call a "technological apartheid"—highlighting the need for independent development.
 The nuclear submarine itself is valued by strategists for its technical advantages over conventional ones, which result in weapons of greater deterrent effect and better suited to defending extensive areas.
 The use of submarines in the Falklands War is frequently cited in their arguments.